-G9.1 In every case where the Secretary to Academic Board1 considers that there is no ground for appeal on the evidence available they
+G9.1 In every case where the Secretary to Academic Board1 considers that there is no ground for appeal on the evidence available they shall consult a Senior Manager with appropriate academic background2 neutral to the appellant.

-- shall consult a Senior Manager with appropriate academic background2 neutral to the appellant. - G9.2 They may dismiss the appeal provided that the Senior Manager with appropriate academic background2 agrees. - G9.3 An appeal submitted under G2.1 (a), extenuating circumstances, may be dismissed where the student's assessment performance was not one under which discretion may be exercised (See E4.4.3), unless the circumstances are such as to merit the possibility of a severe injustice being done.
+G9.2 In normal circumstances, within 3 months of receiving the full appeal, they may dismiss the appeal provided that the Senior Manager with appropriate academic background agrees.

+G9.3 An appeal submitted under G2.1 (a), extenuating circumstances, may be dismissed where the student's assessment performance was not one under which discretion may be exercised (See E4.4.3), unless the circumstances are such as to merit the possibility of a severe injustice being done.